alexlawrence/declarative/README.md

 **Notes**:

 - Using custom elements that are not part of the HTML standard might cause rendering proglems and styling issues
-- The element mapping is not well tested across browsers as it is not really a best practice
+- This element mapping feature is not tested across different browsers as it is not really a best practice